-Language and Cross-cultural Support
+E.2.2 Language and Cross-cultural Support

 More than 60% of graduate students at Carnegie Mellon are international students, and others are nonnative speakers of English who have attended high school or undergraduate programs in the US.
 Many of these students want to hone their language and cross-cultural skills for academic and professional success.
+Students can make an appointment with a Language Development Specialist to get individualized coaching on language or cross-cultural issues.

 Students can choose from sessions on

 - how to give a strong presentation,

 - writing academic emails,

-- expectations and strategies for clear academic writing,
+- analyzing expectations and strategies for clear academic writing,

 - how to talk about yourself as a professional in the U.S.,

 - developing clearer pronunciation,

 - using accurate grammar,

 - building fluency, and more.

-- Students can make an appointment with a Language Development Specialist to get individualized coaching on language or cross-cultural issues.
+Students can make an appointment with a Language Development Specialist to get individualized coaching on language or cross-cultural issues.

 The Student Academic Success Center is also charged with certifying the language of International Teaching Assistants (ITAs), ensuring that nonnative English speakers have the language proficiency needed to succeed as teaching assistants in the Carnegie Mellon classroom.

 Students preparing to do an ITA Certification should plan to take classes offered by the language support team at the SASC from the beginning of their first semester.
 Start by contacting the language support team at the SASC website or attend a Language Support Orientation at the SASC or in your department.